The fourth and final method is to use the

 The Java Command Line

-In the case of Hudson, you would simply go to the Hudson directory and execute:
+In the case of JBoss, you would simply go to the JBoss directory and execute:

 NOTE

-Where properties are mentioned below, links are provided to their descriptions.
+For all properties mentioned below, links are provided to their descriptions.

 In many cases, there are further details on their usage which are not mentioned here.